Cabling and Bracing Can Help Protect Your Trees against Winter Storm Damage

 Bracing is more routinely used in the lower sections of a tree.
 Steel rods are inserted above and/or below any existing cracks or splits in the trunk or at trunk-branch joints to offer added stability.
 Tree bracing may often be applied in conjunction with tree cabling.

 The importance of cabling and bracing prior to the winter should not be underestimated.
-These types of tree care services, implemented by a certified arborist from DreamWorks Tree Services, can preserve and protect tree health and stability while simultaneously reducing the risk of injury to family members and/or damage to their property.
+These types of tree care services, implemented by a qualified arborist from DreamWorks Tree Services, can preserve and protect tree health and stability while simultaneously reducing the risk of injury to family members and/or damage to their property.

 For additional information on the cabling and bracing services provided by DreamWorks Tree Services, please go to https://www.dreamworkstrees.com/services#cabling-bracing